mood boosting foods

 Swiss chard

 Do you want to increase your energy while boosting your mood?
 Swiss chard helps both of these areas with its magnesium.
-Magnesium is an essential mineral linked to a of mind.
+Magnesium is an essential mineral linked to a happier state of mind.

 Lentils